Understanding the Donation Process

 Understanding brain death

 Brain death occurs when the brain has been so badly damaged that it completely and permanently stops functioning.
-This can occur as the result of severe head injury, bleeding in the brain such as a stroke or haemorrhage, brain infection or tumour, or lack of oxygen to the brain.
+This can occur as the result of severe head injury, a stroke from bleeding (haemorrhage) or blockage of blood flow in the brain, brain infection or tumour, or following a period of prolonged lack of oxygen to the brain.

-Just like any other part of the body, when the brain is injured, it swells.
-The brain is contained within a rigid box, the skull, which normally protects it from harm but also limits how much the brain can expand when it starts to swell.
+Just like any other part of the body when the brain is injured it swells.
+The brain is contained within a rigid ‘box’, the skull, which normally protects it from harm but also limits how much the brain can expand.
 This is different to other parts of the body, such as an injured ankle, that can continue to swell without restriction.
 If the brain continues to swell, pressure builds up within the skull causing permanently damaging effects.

-As the brain swelling increases, the pressure inside the skull increases to the point that the blood vessels going to the brain tissue are squashed.
-Eventually the blood, which contains the oxygen, stops going to the brain (see Diagram 1).
+As the brain swelling increases, the pressure inside the skull increases to the point that blood is unable to flow to the brain (see Diagram 1).
 Without blood and oxygen, brain cells die.
-Unlike many other cells in the body, brain cells cannot re-grow or recover.
-If the brain cells die, that person's brain will never function again, and the person has died, which is called 'brain death'.
+Unlike many other cells in the body, brain cells cannot regrow or recover.
+If the brain dies, that person’s brain will never ever function again, and the person has died.
+This is called “brain death”.

-The brain and brainstem control many of the body's vital functions, including breathing.
-When a person has suffered a brain injury, they are connected to a machine called a ventilator, which artificially circulates oxygen into the lungs.
-The oxygen is then pumped around the rest of the body by the heart.
+The brain and brainstem control many of the body’s vital functions, including breathing.
+When a person has suffered a brain injury, they are connected to a machine called a ventilator, which artificially blows oxygen into the lungs (ventilation).
+The oxygen is then pumped around the body by the heart.
 The heartbeat does not rely on the brain, but is controlled by a natural pacemaker in the heart that functions when it is receiving oxygen.

-While a ventilator is providing oxygen to the body, the person's chest will continue to rise and fall giving them the appearance of breathing, their heart will continue to beat and they will feel warm to touch.
-These signs can make brain death difficult to understand.
-However, even with continued ventilation, the heart cannot continue to beat forever and will eventually stop functioning.
+While a ventilator is providing oxygen to the body, the person’s chest will continue to rise and fall giving them the appearance of breathing, their heart will continue to beat and they will feel warm to touch.
+This can make it difficult to accept that death has occurred.
+However, even with continued artificial ventilation, the heart will eventually deteriorate and stop functioning.

 How do doctors know that a person's brain has died?

-People who are critically ill in the hospital are under constant observation by the specialist medical and nursing teams caring for them and are closely monitored for changes in their condition.
+People who are critically ill in hospital are under constant observation by the specialist medical and nursing teams caring for them and are closely monitored for changes in their condition.
 There are a number of physical changes that take place when the brain dies.
-These include loss of pupillary reaction to light, inability to breathe without the ventilator, and reduced heart rate, blood pressure and body temperature.
+These include loss of the normal constriction of the pupils to light, ability to cough, inability to breathe without the ventilator, and reduced blood pressure and body temperature.

 When the medical team observes these changes they will perform clinical brain death testing to confirm whether the brain has stopped functioning or not.